List of Rocko's Modern Life characters: Tammy the Pig

 Tammy is a member of the female bowling team in "Gutter Balls".
 She also first appears in "Popcorn Pandemonium", ordering a huge amount of junk food at the concession stand, then getting a diet soda "to watch her girlish figure".
 Later, she mistakes Rocko for an usher (they all wear his shirt), and makes him hit a rude cigar-smoking patron with a flashlight.
-Tammy has a Southern accent, and is voiced by Linda Wallem.
+Tammy has a Southern accent.